rwaldron/tc39-notes/es8/2017-03/mar-21.md

 AWB: Why are these together?
 I feel like they should be separate.
 Can you explain the logic behind this?

 ZB: It's the same operation regardless of what unit you're using.
-Are you suggesting a separate formatter.
+Are you suggesting a separate formatter?

 AWB: I'm wondering why you don't have a DurationFormatter, a MemoryFormatter, other formatters...